Contributions Program: Privacy Research and Related Knowledge Translation Initiatives Funded by the OPC

 - Provincial/Territorial Support: Where appropriate, an indication of the degree of provincial and territorial support for the project.

-- Acknowledging the OPC: How the project will acknowledge the financial support (and where relevant other contributions) of the Office of the Privacy Commissioner of Canada to the project.
+- Acknowledgement of OPC Funding: An indication of how the project will acknowledge the financial support (and where relevant, other contributions) of the Office of the Privacy Commissioner of Canada to the project.

 Top of PageTable of Contents3.3 Declarations

 Applicants are required to answer the questions in the Application form regarding the Conflict of Interest Act, the Values and Ethics Code for the Public Service, and the Lobbying Act.

 Top of PageTable of Contents3.4 Other Sources of Funding